mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * If successful, ???.
 > * If unsuccessful, ???.
 ```
-// sample request body for the '/api/auth' POST route
+// sample request body for this route
 {

 }